Alpine-DAV/ascent/src/docs/sphinx/BuildingAlpine.rst

 Bootstrapping Third Party Dependencies
 --------------------------------------

-You can use ``bootstrap-env.sh`` (located at the root of the alpine repo) to help setup your development environment on OSX and Linux.
+You can use ``bootstrap-env.sh`` (located at the root of the ascent repo) to help setup your development environment on OSX and Linux.
-This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** (http://software.llnl.gov/spack) to build the external third party libraries and tools used by Alpine.
+This script uses ``scripts/uberenv/uberenv.py``, which leverages **Spack** (http://software.llnl.gov/spack) to build the external third party libraries and tools used by Ascent.
 Fortran support in is optional, dependencies should build without fortran.
-After building these libraries and tools, it writes an initial *host-config* file and adds the Spack built CMake binary to your PATH, so can immediately call the ``config-build.sh`` helper script to configure a alpine build.
+After building these libraries and tools, it writes an initial *host-config* file and adds the Spack built CMake binary to your PATH, so can immediately call the ``config-build.sh`` helper script to configure a ascent build.

 .. code:: bash